Hive Active Heating 2 full review

 Hive, Nest and others have been putting a lot of energy into a heated battle in the smart thermostat arena.
 We’ve already reviewed Nest, Tado, Netatmo, Devolo, Heat Genius and Honeywell EvoHome.
-Here we look at the latest iteration of Hive Active Heating 2 with support for multizone.
+Here we look at Hive Active Heating 2 with support for multizone.
 See also: Best smart thermostats.

 Historically thermostats were small, uninspiring boxes installed by a plumber, set to 21 degrees and largely forgotten.
 British Gas (the maker of Hive) is known for many positive things but style, until Hive 2, has never been one of them.
 Whichever Hive employee said “Hive needs a world class designer” and hired the external team at FuseProject (led by Yves Béhar) deserves a promotion.
 The Hive thermostat is one of the best-looking smart thermostats on the market – they should never be hidden; they are a piece of art and simply demand to be admired.
 When inactive it has a glass mirror-like surface; touching the dial illuminates the device with space-age controls.
 See also: Hive Active Light review.